-The PTW should be cored at least 5' into the subgrade and sampled in the driving lanes (not the shoulder) as frequently as necessary.
+The PTW should be drilled at least 5 feet into the subgrade and sampled in the driving lanes (not the shoulder) as frequently as necessary.

-Typical sampling frequency is one per 1/2 mile, more or less as conditions dictate.
+5.13 Standard sampling frequency is typically one per $\frac{1}{2}$ mile, or as conditions dictate.